zreisingerova/zreisingerova.github.io/README.md

 * communicate and cooperate with multiple departments across the company, parent company, external consultants, external auditor
 * coordinate 10+ reporting dry runs
 * present project status to management, escalate issues
-* impacted areas: liability valuation/accounting/reporting (completelly new way of working for actuarial and controlling staff, new way of running the business in general), IT architecture (new datawarehouse in cloud), data (governance/quality, control framework)
+* impacted areas: liability valuation/accounting/reporting (completely new way of working for actuarial and controlling staff, new way of running the business in general), IT architecture (new datawarehouse in cloud), data (governance/quality, control framework)

 <br>